rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/index.rst

 .. note::

-     You can also use Rackspace Cloud Load Balancers from the Cloud Control panel.
+     You can also use Rackspace Cloud Load Balancers from the Cloud Control Panel.
 To learn more about the service, see the :how-to:`Cloud Load Balancers FAQ <cloud-load-balancers-faq>`.

 .. toctree::